jonblatho/PointInPolygon/README.md

 * `Polygon(points:holes:)` initializes a polygon with an array of points and (optionally) hole polygons.
 * `Polygon(cgPoints:holes:)` initializes a polygon with an array of `CGPoint`s and (optionally) hole polygons.

+Then, use `Polygon.containsPoint(_point:)` to check whether a polygon contains a point, or whether that point lies on the polygon’s boundary.
+This method returns one of the following enum types:

+* `.pointInside`: The point is inside, but not on, the polygon’s boundary.
+* `.pointOnBoundary`: The point is on the polygon’s boundary.
+* `.pointOutside`: The point is outside, but not on, the polygon's boundary.
+* `.invalidPolygon`: The supplied polygon was not evaluable (e.g., too few points).

 ### Notes on hole polygons
 * You can nest holes within multiple levels of polygons or add them all to the list in the “parent” polygon.
 Either case will not impact the result of `Polygon.contains(point:)`.